-- 501. Individual Studio Work II (5).
-Pr., Dept. Approval.
-Work designed to meet the specific needs of individual students.
-May be repeated for credit. - 535.
-Painting IV (5).
-Pr., AT 434.
+- 501. Individual Studio Project II (5).
+Pr., Department Approval.
+Advanced work in the various art disciplines designed by the student with approval of faculty involved.
+May be repeated for credit. - 552.
+Reading in Art History (5).
+Pr., 251 and 252.
+Research in the literature in respect to an art historical period, personage or problem.
+May be repeated for credit. - 581.

-An extension of the painting sequence. - 544.
-Printmaking IV (5).
-Pr., AT 341 or 342 or 343.
-Advanced work in printmaking media. - 581.
 Public School Art (5).
-Pr., Junior Standing.
+Pr., Junior standing.
 Materials and methods for the development of art activities in elementary and secondary schools.